awsdocs/amazon-rds-user-guide/doc_source/APITroubleshooting.md

 + Check the structure of your request

   Each Amazon RDS operation has a reference page in the *Amazon RDS API Reference*\.
 Double\-check that you are using parameters correctly\.
 In order to give you ideas regarding what might be wrong, look at the sample requests or user scenarios to see if those examples are doing similar operations\.
-+ Check the forum
++ Check AWS re:Post

-  Amazon RDS has a development community forum where you can search for solutions to problems others have experienced along the way\.
-To view the forum, go to [AWS Discussion Forums](http://forums.aws.amazon.com/index.jspa)\.
+  Amazon RDS has a development community where you can search for solutions to problems others have experienced along the way\.
+To view the topics, go to [AWS re:Post](https://repost.aws/)\.